ENCANTADA

 PHASE ONE DRAWINGS

-We proposed a few coconut palms to articulate the walkway to the beach and tie the landscape with the existing grove of palms off-site to the west.
-VA’s rare and native plants collection would be used in part to create an attractive and long-lived coastal plant community along the berm, at the edges of the central lawn, pool wall, and beach property edge.
-We envisioned walking among the plants as one does in a natural dune landscape by the ocean.
-Our response to a desire for low maintenance was leaving the central large space for a “wild” grassland cut only a few times a year and letting it dry out in the dry season.
+We proposed coconut palms to define the walkway to the beach and visually connect the site with the existing palm grove to the west.
+Part of VA’s rare and native plant collection was incorporated to establish a resilient coastal plant community along the berm, central lawn edges, pool wall, and beach frontage.
+The design envisioned pathways woven through planting, recalling the experience of moving through natural dunes.
+To address the client’s preference for low maintenance, the central lawn was left as a “wild” grassland—cut only a few times a year and allowed to dry naturally during the dry season.

 AFTERWARDS